 The situation changed in 2015, when having an SUMP became a precondition for cities to access Cohesion Fund financing for specific urban mobility projects (notably intermodal nodes).
 In parallel, SUMP preparation became eligible for ERDF funding, as part of the dedicated envelope for urban development of each major city.
 It was only in December that year, when the first national guidance on SUMPs was published, with an update following in March 2016.
 A couple of cities – Zalaegerszeg and Eger – started planning with a two-phase approach in order to gain time while waiting for national guidelines; others – including Debrecen, Dunaújváros and Kecskemét – followed suit soon.
 The main platform for cities to exchange experiences on sustainable urban mobility is Magyar CIVINET, the Hungarian-speaking CIVITAS network.

 2 ITS – Integrált településfejlesztési stratégia

 3 Nemzeti Közlekedési Infrastruktúra-fejlesztési Stratégia

 4 Zugló közlekedési koncepciója

 5 Balázs Mór Terv

-- Balázs Mór Plan – Budapest Transport Development Strategy, 2014 (HU, EN)
+- Balázs Mór Plan – Budapest Transport Development Strategy, 2014 (EN)

 - Zugló Közlekedési Koncepciója - Zugló Mobility Concept, Budapest XIV. district, 2012 (HU)